helenarichie/helenarichie.github.io/_posts/2021-01-10-Cholla's-New-Dust-Model.md

 ![Accretion Analytic Solution](/assets/img/posts/accretion_numerical.png)

 In general, we see that higher temperature gases tend to have dust that grows more quickly.
 If we were to compare gases of different densities, we would see the trend that higher-density gases also accrete more quickly.
-These are a result of the growth time-scale, originally introduced by [Draine et al. (1990)](https://ui.adsabs.harvard.edu/abs/1990ASPC...12..193D/abstract).
+These are a result of the growth time-scale, originally introduced by [Draine et al. (1990)](https://ui.adsabs.harvard.edu/abs/1990ASPC...12..193D/abstract), and approximated by [Hirashita (2000)](https://ui.adsabs.harvard.edu/abs/2000PASJ...52..585H/abstract) to reflect typical values of atom-grain collision sticking efficiency and grain cross-section.
+Further studies, such as [Yozin & Bekki (2014)](https://ui.adsabs.harvard.edu/abs/2014MNRAS.443..522Y/abstract) have modified this time-scale to account for temperature in addition to density, giving the form we see in [McKinnon et al. (2016)](https://ui.adsabs.harvard.edu/abs/2016MNRAS.457.3775M/abstract).